austindatamanagement/RetailDemo/LabGuide100.md

-Lab### Template - Getting Started with Autonomous Data Warehouse (ADW) and Oracle Machine Learning (OML)
+Lab 100 - Getting Started with Autonomous Data Warehouse (ADW) and Oracle Application Express (APEX)
 ----------------------------------------------------------------------------

-Updated:
+Updated: October 10, 2019

 ## **Introduction**

-This lab walks you through the steps to get started using the Oracle Autonomous Data Warehouse (ADW) and the new Oracle Machine Learning (OML) SQL notebook application provided with your Autonomous Data Warehouse on Oracle Infrastructure Cloud (OCI).
-You will provision a new ADW instance and create a new OML user.
+This lab walks you through the steps to get started using the Oracle Autonomous Data Warehouse (ADW) and Oracle Application Express (APEX) provided with your Autonomous Data Warehouse on Oracle Infrastructure Cloud (OCI).
+You will provision a new ADW instance as well as use APEX to create a workspace and user, load data, and create an app.

 **_To log issues_**, click here to go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository issue submission form.

 ## Objectives
 -   Learn how to provision a new Autonomous Data Warehouse
+-   Learn how to create an APEX workspace and user
+-   Learn how to load data with APEX
--   Learn how to create OML Users
+-   Learn how to create an app with APEX

 ## Required Artifacts
 -   The following lab requires an Oracle Public Cloud account.
 You may use your own cloud account, a cloud account that you obtained through a trial, or a training account whose details were given to you by an Oracle instructor.

-# Provision Autonomous Data Warehouse (ADW) and Create Users in Oracle Machine Learning (OML)
+# Provision Autonomous Data Warehouse (ADW) and Create an App in Oracle Application Express (APEX)

 ## Part 1.
 Provisioning an ADW Instance